tarsil/saffier/docs/declarative-models.md

 * `receiver_relation`

-For the core use of Saffier, this doesn't do anything and does not impact anything but if you are using a third party package like [Esmerald Admin](https://esmerald-admin.tarsild.io) where it uses the Saffier declarative models, then this makes the whole difference to interact with.
+For the core use of Saffier, this doesn't do anything and does not impact anything but if you are using a third party package like [Ravyn Admin](https://ravyn-admin.tarsild.io) where it uses the Saffier declarative models, then this makes the whole difference to interact with.

 !!!
 Info
     In general you don't need to worry about this.
-This is mainly used by third parties that need to use declarative models from Saffier, like [Esmerald Admin](https://esmerald-admin.tarsild.io).
+This is mainly used by third parties that need to use declarative models from Saffier, like [Ravyn Admin](https://ravyn-admin.tarsild.io).